Author's Avatar

 Our specialist Shared Ownership advisors at The Mortgage Centres will be able to guide you through every stage of the process.

-The mortgage market is very dynamic and constantly changing.
-Lenders and the types of deals they will offer vary from day to day.
+The mortgage market is very dynamic and constantly changing, so lenders and the types of deals they will offer vary from day to day.
 Therefore, it would be impractical to compile a list here.
 Your best option will always be to consult with a specialist mortgage broker, who will be able to outline your options.

 • Shared Ownership mortgages are usually distinct products offered by specialist lenders.
 So, their rates will be costed differently to their range of standard mortgages.
 As ever, the level of deposit that you can provide will have a bearing on the deals available.
 Having a higher deposit usually opens the door to a more favourable interest rate.

-• As Shared Ownership mortgage rates change over time, we are unable to list typical rates here.
-But you should study the monthly and annual costs associated with the deal.
+• As Shared Ownership mortgage rates change over time, we are unable to list typical rates here – you should study the monthly and annual costs associated with the deal.
 As well as the anticipated rent payments on the portion of the home owned by another party.

 Shared Ownership mortgage specialists